 This can all be confirmed by the UK vehicle licensing authority.

-To learn even more about topics such as this, head on over to our YouTube Channel for a step-by-step guide!
+To learn even more about topics such as the 7 metre rule, head on over to our YouTube Channel for a step-by-step guide!